lordofkillz/DarkFusion/installer/README.md

 Choose a new, writable folder on a local drive, such as `D:\Applications\DarkFusion` or the suggested folder inside your user profile.
+Allow approximately **11 GB** for the application/runtime, plus room for your models, datasets, and generated files.
 Setup verifies the package, extracts the application and runtime, configures the runtime for the chosen location, and checks the required imports.
 It creates the selected shortcuts after those checks pass.